Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Fundamental exact sequence

 \subsection{Proof that $\pipet(X_{\bk}) \rarr \pipet(X)$ is a topological embedding}

-\begin{theorem} Let $k$ be a field and fix its algebraic closure $\bk$.
+In this subsection we finally prove our main result. \begin{theorem} Let $k$ be a field and fix an algebraic closure $\bk$ of $k$.
 Let $X$ be a scheme of finite type over $k$ such that the base-change $X_{\bk}$ is connected.
 Let $\bx$ be a $\Spec(\bk)$-point on $X_{\bk}$.
 Then the induced map

-is a topological embedding. \end{theorem} \begin{proof} We divide the proof into several steps to make it easier to follow.\\ \textbf{Step 1: Increasing the field and presenting $\pipet(X)$ and $\pipet(X_{\bk})$ using van Kampen:}